NOC-MSM/CoNES/docs/building.rst

         input_files/arch_files /input_files/arch/nemo/arch-files

-The ``%files`` section lists the externals required to build the SIF.
-The first of these is a simple *namelist* file ``NEMO_in``, which provides a handlful of variables customise the build:
+The ``%files`` section lists the external files on the host system required to build the SIF.
+The first of these is a simple *namelist* file ``NEMO_in``, which provides a handlful of variables that allow the user customise the build process:

 .. code-block:: sh